danieldunderfelt/react-response/README.md

 The return value from your custom render function should be a map of props that will be applied to your template component.
 This is important!

-React-response ships with two handlers; `simpleResponse` and `reactRouterResponse`.
+React-response ships one handler, `simpleResponse`.
 SimpleResponse will be used by default.
 Both modules export a factory function which should be called to produce the handler itself.
 This is your chance to supply additional props to the component that will be rendered!
 The reactRouterResponse factory expects your router config as its argument which will be used to serve your app.
 The simpleResponse factory simply splats any object you supply onto the rendered component.

 To illustrate this, an example of the simpleResponse: